whitehara/kernel-patch-fedora/README.md

 The _custom_kernel_tag is suffix for kernel package name.
 It looks like "kernel-version_custom_kernel_tag.fc35.x86_64.rpm"

       cd rpm/SOURCES && ./spec-mod.sh _custom_kernel_tag

+You can use other options like below:

+      ./spec-mod.sh <CUSTOM TAG> [cfs|pds|bmq]
+      CUSTOMTAG: Add CUSTOM TAG for the package cfs|pds|bmq: Select scheduler for Project-C patch

 ### Check if paches are appliciable.

       rpmbuild -bp kernel.spec